raspberrypilearning/recruiting-mentors/en/step_2.md

 title: Clarity with volunteer role descriptions
 ---

 Make sure that your volunteer role description does not read like a job description.
-You can describe the activities you want them to carry out as "expectations" instead of "jobs" or "requirements".
-Be clear that it is an unpaid voluntary role, and volunteers can leave at any time.
+Be clear that it is an unpaid voluntary role, and mentors can leave at any time.

 --- /collapse ---

---- task ---
-Ensure the volunteer role description is attractive to potential volunteers, and does not read like a job description.
---- /task ---